mkarpiarz/cloud-native-docs/gpu-operator/sandbox-containers-kata.rst

 in comparison with traditional containers.

 The NVIDIA GPU Operator works with the Kata container runtime.
-Kata uses QEMU to provide a lightweight virtual machine with a single purpose--to run a Kubernetes pod.
+Kata uses a hypervisor, like QEMU, to provide a lightweight virtual machine with a single purpose--to run a Kubernetes pod.

 The following diagram shows the software components that Kubernetes uses to run a sandboxed container.

 .. mermaid::
    :caption: Software Components with Kata Container Runtime
-   :alt: Logical diagram of software components between Kublet and containers when using sandboxed containers.
+   :alt: Logical diagram of software components between Kubelet and containers when using sandboxed containers.

    flowchart LR
      a[Kubelet] --> b[CRI] --> c[Kata\nRuntime] --> d[Lightweight\nQEMU VM] --> e[Lightweight\nGuest OS] --> f[Pod] --> g[Container]